lbraun/doc-api/source/includes/api/_subscriptions.md

 # Subscriptions

-Subscription represents to wich datasets and analyisis a user can have access to.
+Subscriptions represent to which datasets and analyisis a user can subscribe to.
+These subscriptions can be either by email or _hooks_.

 <aside class="notice">
 Remember — All subscription endpoints need to be authenticated.